Adubz97/game-project-front-end/README.md

 ## Installation...
 - Fork and clone this repo
-- To run this application, cd into the file directory -
+- To run this application
- -
+ - Install live server extension.
+ - Right click on index.html and click "Open With Live Server".

 ## Authors
 - Abdullah Albasha (https://github.com/Adubz97)